CREMLIN-PLUS-WP4-TASK3/BeamImpedance2DX/README.md

 Surface impedance boundary condition is applied to the physical lines specified in `sibc` list.
 Note that for these materials only conductivity $\sigma$ is used.

+There's a shortcut for application of SIBC to all boundaries.
+If you set SIBC material index to `-1`, it will be applied to all the boundaries.
+And in this case you don't need to load boundary data to your model.

 ### Visualize the fields